 Acrobat isn't the only way to OCR text from your scanned documents, of course.
 If you don't already have a copy of it, there's a ton of other tools you can use.
 We already covered the best tools for OCR on your Mac: Prizmo, FineReader, the Doxie app, PDFPen, and Evernote.
 Prizmo and PDFPen also would work on your iOS devices for OCR on the go, and the Doxie app also works on PCs.
 Evernote doesn’t let you copy text out, but it works everywhere—and on the PC, OneNote’s OCR is great and free.

-There’s also the free Tesseract OCR library, with a terribly basic free Mac app and a nicer PC app that can recognize text for you.
-On the Mac, another nice cheap OCR tool that’s closer to that free PC app is picatext for $3.99.
+There’s also the free Tesseract OCR library, with a terribly basic free Mac app that can recognize text for you.
+Another budget-friendly OCR tool is pica text, for $3.99.
 Either way, if OCR is all you need, you don't have to get a copy of Acrobat just for that—but if you have Acrobat, its OCR tool is a great extra.

 Taking a few minutes to OCR your PDF documents is all it'll take to get them from being basic images of your paper documents to full-fledged digital documents you can search, copy text from, markup, and export in Office formats.
 Acrobat has been maligned for its PDF reader, but it still has a ton of great features, and OCR is one of them.